terryaney/Documentation.Camelot/CalcEngines.md

 In this scenario, first the `{QS.param}` tokens will be processed and `{QS.calcID}` will be replaced with `{{dbEstimatesRequest1.calcIndicative[0].calcID}}`.
 Then the `{{resultCommandId.jsonSelector}}` tokens will be processed and `{{dbEstimatesRequest1.calcIndicative[0].calcID}}` will be replaced with the value from the previous `dbEstimatesRequest1` results.

+The above scenario was describing how a `{{resultCommandId.jsonSelector}}` token could be used in the route and/or query string of an endpoint, however the same mechanism can be used for `command-inputs` as well when performing a `POST` action.
+If the `value` of a command input is in `{{resultCommandId.jsonSelector}}` format, it'll attempt to grab a value from a previous result.

 #### command-inputs value Processing

 The following scenarios for input values are supported.